Atlantis, Florida

 Atlantis is a city in Palm Beach County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 As of the 2020 census, the city had a population of 2,142.

 History

 The modern history of what became known as the city of Atlantis originates in a ranch called Mulberry Farms, owned by Philip D. Lewis, a former Florida state senator.
 Lewis's Mission Company raised Brahman cattle on the land.
-In 1958, real estate developers Nathan Hunt and Paul Kintz purchased the land, and began the construction of what became a gated golf and country club community.
+In 1958, real estate developers Nathan Hunt and Paul Kintz purchased the land, which was platted and began the construction of what became a gated golf and country club community.
 The residential development, combined with a small amount of adjacent land for commercial use, was incorporated on June 19, 1959.
-Its first council was appointed, consisting of James Kintz as mayor, Nathan Hunt as vice mayor, and councilmen Paul Kintz, Marjorie Hunt and William Blakeslee.
+Its first council was appointed, consisting of James Kintz as mayor, Nathan Hunt as vice mayor, and councilmen Paul Kintz, Marjorie Hunt, and William Blakeslee.